Eric Embry

 Douglas Eric Embry (born July 10, 1959) is an American retired professional wrestler.
 He is best known for his appearances with Championship Wrestling from Florida, World Class Championship Wrestling, and the United States Wrestling Association.
-He also booked many places and is credited to having one of the best minds in the game.

 Professional wrestling career

 Early career (1977–1987)

 Embry wrestled in Southwest Championship Wrestling (later Texas, then USA All Star Wrestling) as one of the Fabulous Blondes, along with Ken Timbs and later Dan Greer.
 Later, he wrestled for 5 Star Wrestling in Baton Rouge.
 He would also wrestle in Canada, for Stampede Wrestling in Calgary, Alberta, All Star Wrestling in Vancouver, British Columbia.
 In 1980 Embry wrestled in Pacific Northwest Wrestling (Portland), as Eric Emery.

 In 1985, Embry first joined World Wrestling Council in Puerto Rico.
-On August 17, 1985, he defeated Super Medico II to win the WWC Puerto Rico Heavyweight Championship.
+On August 17, 1985, he defeated Super Medico I to win the WWC Puerto Rico Heavyweight Championship.
 On November 25, 1985, he became a double champion, by defeating Invader III to win the WWC World Junior Heavyweight Championship.
 On January 18, 1986, Embry lost the Junior Heavyweight title back to Invader III, after nearly two months as champion.
-On May 17, 1986, after exactly nine months as champion, he lost the Puerto Rico Heavyweight title back to Super Medico III.
-Embry left WWC in 1987.
+On May 17, 1986, after exactly nine months as champion, he lost the Puerto Rico Heavyweight title back to Super Medico I. Embry left WWC in 1987.
 During Embry's times as a heel, fans (particularly in Puerto Rico) would often chant Erica!
 Erica! to draw heat, because Eric Embry called the Puerto Rican fans "greasy, slimy Puerto Ricans".
 He also insulted commentator and former referee from the heel's side, Hugo Savinovich, by calling him "son of a bitch", instead of the correct last name, that led to a heated feud.